Stay Safe During a Power Outage

 - If you come across a fallen power line, do not touch the line.
 Do not go near it or anything that is touching it, such as a tree branch, fence or vehicle.
-Call 911 and contact us immediately: 1-888-DIAL-PNM / 1-888-342-5766.
+Call PNM immediately at 888-DIAL-PNM (888-342-5766).

-- Always assume a downed line is energized, whether or not it’s sparking.
+- Always assume a downed line is energized, even if it's not sparking, arcing, or on fire.

-- If a wire falls on your car, stay in the vehicle until help arrives and power is shut off.
-You’re safe inside because the tires act as an insulator.
+- If a wire falls on your car, call 911 and stay in the vehicle until help arrives and power is shut off.
+You¿re safe inside because the tires act as an insulator.

-- If a person or animal is in contact with electricity, stay back and call 911.
+- If a person or animal is in contact with electricity, stay back and call 911 and PNM.
 DO NOT attempt to help them or touch them because you could get hurt.

 - If a line is down on your property, keep children and pets away and wait until power is safely restored.